 Use behavioral interviews to know the level of emotional intelligence of the candidate.
 Emotional intelligence is not something you can know by reading a report card, but it shows through reactions, decisions, and behaviors.
 Ask a question about some hypothetical situation and observe how they react to the situation and take examples from the past.
 Questions that show the behavior of the candidate are ideal for a behavioral interview and the interviewer can easily understand the emotional intelligence of the candidate, but this is just the first step towards the EI hiring.

-2. Create a comfortable interview environment where the candidate can behave naturally:
+2. Create a comfortable interview environment:

 The Interview is a tense situation where most interviewees show nervous behavior, but it can easily sort out if the interviewer knows how to take control of the situation and make the interviewee comfortable in the environment.
 A comfortable interviewee is easy to understand and chances are they behave according to their natural behavior rather than nervous babbling or reaction.
 A comfortable environment is ideal for a productive interview as well as to know interviewee emotional intelligence.
 It is necessary that candidates are comfortable enough to show their true behavior because interviews are those occasions where people tends to show what interviewer is looking for rather than what they truly are.